-As it’s harvest at the moment (plus he’s a workaholic), it means N & I are left to our own devices, so on recommendation we decided to go to Birdland at Bourton-on-the-Water today.
+As it’s harvest at the moment (plus the OH’s a workaholic), it means N & I are left to our own devices.
+So on recommendation we decided to go to Birdland at Bourton-on-the-Water.
 It was great weather obviously, so we slapped on the sun lotion, grabbed his hat and off we went to arrive early.

-Plenty of parking spaces at 10 on a Sunday morning in Bourton (by 1 as we were leaving it was manic), and Birdland was pretty empty, leaving us plenty of time and space to get round without loads of crowds, and meaning N was getting in everyone’s way.
+There were plenty of parking spaces at 10 on a Sunday morning in Bourton (by 1 as we were leaving it was manic), and Birdland was pretty empty.
+It left us plenty of time and space to get round without loads of crowds, and meaning N was getting in everyone’s way.
 He loves birds (well, is obsessed with the turkeys on the farm, likes the chickens and enjoys watching pigeons) so it was great for him.

 He does struggle with looking where I’m pointing – just looks where he wants to or things I’m pointing (I think the hat brim doesn’t always help), but he had a good old look at the macaws who came over especially to see us and fight in front of us, the penguins (I wanted to see them swim but they just wanted to stand in the sun, the boring things!), and the mallards (nothing like being interested in the ones you see on the nursery pond and around the farm sometimes).

 He wasn’t that fussed by the flamingos, but loved watching the water flowing over the ‘waterfall’ into another pool.
 And the owls got the obligatory ‘wooo’.

 They have a cafe there, but we took a picnic and sat at one of the many picnic benches.
 A quick play (while killing some time before lunch) in the small softplay area in the Discovery Zone, a mosy through the playground (with some cool rope play things – all too big for N really), followed by a quick ice cream cone as we left.